agentsystems/agentsystems/README.md

 **Run AI agents on your own terms**

-Deploy any AI agent locally.
+Deploy agents locally.
 Process data on your hardware.
 Control your AI infrastructure.

 ## Why AgentSystems?